 3. – Bad TXV Valve

 If you are an inexperienced HVAC technician and you suction pressure is low after thawing an iced up air conditioner, your first instinct would be to add gas and the problem will be fixed.
 But if you keep adding gas, and that suction pressure stays the same and the head pressure keeps rising, this means that you have a restricted TXV valve.
 Sometimes this restriction can be cleared and the system will operate again, but it could happen again, best bet is to offer the customer a new TXV valve.
-Restricted TXV valves in some situations cause an air conditioner to ice up also.
+Restricted TXV valves in some situations may be the reason for central air conditioners freezing up.

 4. – Non Functioning Blower Motor